 My back had been talking to me for days: first a whisper, then a nagging reminder during most of my waking hours and finally shouting for my attention that morning in Lucerne.
 My back was finally saying, “Pay attention.
 There’s something wrong with me.
 Don’t even think about powering your way through this.”

-Since we were on tour with our travel agents from Keene Luxury Travel, Ngaire and Ken Hytura, Alan alerted them.
+Since we were on tour with our travel agents, Alan alerted them.
 They put a plan in motion to deliver me to a hospital.

-Once I was rolled through the hospital’s doorway and settled into a semi-private room, Ngaire and Ken worked the phones on my behalf, calling MedjetAssist to arrange transport back to the U.S., as well as alerting CSA, our travel insurance provider.
+Once I was rolled through the hospital’s doorway and settled into a semi-private room, our travel agents worked the phones on my behalf, calling MedjetAssist to arrange transport back to the U.S., as well as alerting CSA, our travel insurance provider.

 MedjetAssist brought me home